billgraziano/mssqlodbc/README.md

 defer db.Close()
 ```

-Includes the following features
+Includes the following features:
-* Lists the valid drivers installed
+* List the valid drivers installed
-* Selects the "best" driver based on my subjective ranking of them
+* Select the "best" driver based on my subjective ranking of them

-Includes support for
+Includes support for:
 * The generic SQL Server ODBC driver
 * The SQL Server ODBC Driver v11 and v13
 * The SQL Server Native Client ODBC driver v10 and v11